MProx/Sphero_mini/README.md

 An unofficial Python library (work in progress) for controlling the sphero mini robot

 ## Dependencies:
-Uses the Bluepy library for BLE communication, so make sure this is installed:
+This library uses the Bluepy library for BLE communication, so make sure this is installed:

     pip install bluepy --user